agilebeat/BDSO-text-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "post_content": "I love icecream, so yummy!"
   }'

->> the function returns
+then the function returns
 >>  '{
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    "post": "I love icecream, so yummy!",
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    "polarity": "positive",
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     "score": 0.6696
   }'
 >
->> The positive and negative "score" value indicates the overall sentiment of
-> the documents is 'positive' or 'negative' respectively, and zero score means 'neutral.'
+ The positive and negative "score" value indicates the overall sentiment of the documents is 'positive' or 'negative' respectively, and zero score means 'neutral.'

-2. Barplot
+**2. Barplot**
 The barplot function presents keywords frequently quoted from the cleaned documents where non-critical information such as stopwords, special characters, username etc. is removed and then lemmatized.
+The sample output is as follows.

 ![image info](barplot.png)